 Service Agreement - Specifications in the SOW are provided by the sponsor.
 Service is standard and does not involve R&D by the UCF PI, Co-PI, or research team member.

-Sponsor Provides 100% of the Statement of Work - Applies to R&D or training proposal where the PI, Co-PI, or research team member do not contribute to science or technical section of the proposal.
+Sponsor Provides 100% of the Statement of Work - Applies to research and development (R&D) or training proposal where the PI, Co-PI, or research team member do not contribute to science or technical section of the proposal.

 Travel Costs Account - Account created for support of costs to travel only (i.e. attendance of conference, meeting, or similar effort).
 No R&D.